kantarjiev/BAMRU-Org/README.md

 ## Who Can Edit

 Any BAMRU Member or Supporter is welcome to do hands-on editing.
 Contact Andy L. for info on current needs.
-[Fork](http://help.github.com/articles/fork-a-repo) this repository at any time if you would like to experiment.
+[Fork](http://help.github.com/articles/fork-a-repo) this repository if you would like to experiment.

 ## Tools and Skills